wundergraph/cosmo-federation-demos/README.md

 # cosmo-federation-demos

 This repository contains a demo of [WunderGraph Cosmo](https://cosmo-docs.wundergraph.com/) Federation capabilities.
 It showcases to implement subgraphs in TypeScript and Go and how to compose them into a federated graph.
 It uses the command-line [`wgc`](https://cosmo-docs.wundergraph.com/cli/intro) to compose a federated schema from multiple subgraphs and the [`Cosmo Router`](https://cosmo-docs.wundergraph.com/router) to run the Federated Graph.
-The router is the component that understands the GraphQL Federation protocol.
-It is responsible for routing requests to the correct service and for aggregating the responses.

 ## Getting started